 (WordPress settings menu)

-(Settings Menu – General Settings Screen)
+(WordPress Settings – General Settings Screen)

-(WordPress Settings – Writing Settings)
+(WordPress Settings – Writing Settings Section)

-As described in this section,
+As described below the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

 Unless you have intentionally chosen to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services box

 With an ‘out of the box’ WordPress installation, only one service is available …